Guardians and Guides of the Inner Wild

 For over twenty years, I’ve worked with etchings from the 1400s-1800s, scanning images from old books, reworking and modifying them in Photoshop, and transferring them onto porcelain.
 The animals I returned to again and again held a certain stillness, a quiet formality, but they rarely carried the emotional depth I was looking for.
 Their postures and gazes were fixed, lacking the expression I wanted to convey.
 I yearned for something more meaningful, something that could hold symbolic weight and emotional presence.

-Through thoughtful dialogue, reflection, and visual refinement, I began to evolve these historic forms into something more intimate.
-What emerged were not just animals, but archetypal guardians, each with their own expression of watchfulness, protection, and calm authority.
+Through thoughtful dialogue, reflection, and visual refinement, I began to evolve these historic images into something more intimate.
+What emerged were not just animals, but archetypal guardians and companions, each with their own expression of watchfulness, protection, and calm authority.

 This collection began during a time of personal change.
-While grieving the end of a relationship that had become misaligned, I found myself in a quiet, reflective space.
+While grieving my dad’s passing, I found myself in a quiet, reflective space.
 I took long walks in nature.
-In that stillness, the Guardians began to appear, some of them quite literally crossing my path: the coyote, the owl, the fox.
-Each one reflected back a part of me I was slowly and gently reconnecting with: clarity, strength, steadiness, and curiosity.
+And in that stillness, the guardians began to appear, some of them quite literally crossing my path: the coyote, the owl, the fox, the mourning dove.
+Each one reflected back a part of me I was slowly and gently reconnecting with: grief, clarity, strength, steadiness, and curiosity.

-These Guardians offer a kind of presence that doesn’t try to fix or soothe, but simply witnesses.
-They stand with us, steady and quiet, during moments of uncertainty and transition, allowing space for our own truths to emerge.
+These guardians offer a steady, protective, quiet presence during moments of uncertainty and transition, allowing space for our own truths to emerge.

 Other pieces in the series focus on the animal guardians alone.
 These stand-alone works carry the same symbolic weight.
 Without the girl beside them, the animals speak more directly to the viewer, inviting personal connection and interpretation.
 Whether held in the hand or placed in the home, these objects become quiet anchors; reminders and companions.